 Now add the roasted squash, onion, and garlic to a blender or food processor along with the non-dairy milk.
 Vegetable broth or water would be ok too if you don’t have non-dairy milk.
 Then blend until creamy and smooth.

 Lightly sprinkle flour on a clean work surface, and then knead your pizza dough a few times.
 Squish and stretch the dough until you get a pizza shape.
 You can also use a rolling pin if you find that easier, but I like the hand stretched look.

 Lightly grease a pizza pan, lay out your dough, and then add a thick layer of the butternut squash sauce.
 Cover with sage leaves (you can chop them up if you prefer), and then a couple grinds of pepper.
 Pop it in the oven and bake until the dough is golden.
 This Roasted Butternut Squash Pizza is great served hot or cold.

-- When the squash is finished roasting, remove from the oven and add to a blender or food processor.
-Pour in the non dairy milk, and blend on low to combine into a creamy sauce, stopping to scrape down the sides as needed.
+Remove from the oven and add to a blender or food processor.
+Pour in the non-dairy milk, and blend on low to combine into a creamy sauce, stopping to scrape down the sides as needed.